alexmaclean93/Portfolio/README.md

 Outside of my carrer skills I enjoy travelling, skiing, skateboarding, playing video games and playing the bass guitar.

-### Career Goal
+# ### Career Goal

-Software Developer skills includes:
+#Software Developer skills includes:
--	Think and solve problems;
+#-	Think and solve problems;
--	Learn continuously;
+#-	Learn continuously;
--	Manage information;
+#-	Manage information;
--	Work with others; and
+#-	Work with others; and
--	Communicate.
+#-	Communicate.

-### Skill Area

-Think and solve problems

-### Examples of work
+### Example of work

 Android Quiz Builder

 This is an example of the work that I have completed recently.
-It is and Android quiz building app that builds the quiz built off a supplied csv with answer and questions pairs.
+It is and Android quiz building app that builds the quiz based off a supplied csv with answer and questions pairs.

 <img src="https://github.com/alexmaclean93/Portfolio/blob/master/Images/Android/Android-01.png?raw=true" width="30%"></img>
 <img src="https://github.com/alexmaclean93/Portfolio/blob/master/Images/Android/Android-02.png?raw=true" width="30%"></img>